umkiyoung/umkiyoung.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a MS student in the Department of Data Science at the Korea Advanced Institute of Science and Technology (KAIST).
-My research interests are in the areas of machine learning, specifically in generative models and their applications to sequential decision making.
+🎓 I am a Master's student in the Department of Data Science at the Korea Advanced Institute of Science and Technology (KAIST), working in the [System Intelligence Lab](http://silab.kaist.ac.kr/) under the supervision of Professor [Jinkyoo Park](https://scholar.google.com/citations?user=sH2a0nkAAAAJ&hl=ko&oi=ao).

+🤖 My research focuses on machine learning, with particular emphasis on generative models and their applications in sequential decision-making problems.

+## News
+* 📄 **May 2025**: Paper accepted at the International Conference on Machine Learning (ICML) 2025
+* 🎓 **March 2024**: Joined the System Intelligence Lab as a Master's student at KAIST

+## News
+* **May 2025**: Paper accepted at the International Conference on Machine Learning (ICML) 2025
+* **March 2024**: Joined the System Intelligence Lab as a Master's student at KAIST